springernature/boomcatch/README.md

 to transform data
 into appropriate formats
 for back-end stats consumers.
-Currently, one mapper is available out-of-the-box, which formats the metrics as [statsd] timers.
+Currently, two mappers are available out-of-the-box, which format the metrics as [statsd] timers or as a reduced subset [HTTP archive][har].

 Defining a custom data mapper
 is straightforward.